microsoft/ReactorPlanning/docs/README.md

 ## Preparing for your session

 The final steps to preparing to stream is to set the scene.
 This includes both your virtual and physical space.
 Here's a few tips to help [prepare your stream](./peparing-your-session.md).
+And it's always worthwhile to review some [general good presentation tips](./general-presentation-tips.md).

 ### Session prep tl;dr